ducakar/TextureReplacer/README.md

   making them blurry when not using the full texture quality.
 * If there is no IVA suit replacement the EVA suit texture is used for atmospheric EVAs.
 Helmet and jetpack are still removed though.
-* KSP can only load TGAs with RGB colours.
+* KSP can only load TGAs with RGB or RGBA colours.
-* If you use Module Manager make sure it is updated to the latest version.
-  TextureReplacer is known to conflict with Module Manager 1.0.

 Known Issues